-- □ PE test terminal is active in all test and measurements except in the VOLTAGE, Low ohm, Earth and Insulation functions. - □ PE test terminal does not operate in case the operator's body is completely insulated from floor or walls! - □ For operation of PE test terminal on commanders refer to chapter Appendix D Commanders.
+- □ PE test terminal is active in the INSTALLATION operating mode (except in the VOLTAGE, Low ohm, Earth and Insulation functions). - □ PE test terminal does not operate in case the operator's body is completely insulated from floor or walls! - □ For operation of PE test terminal on commanders refer to chapter Error!
+Reference source not found..